 Material-Specific Guidance: Aluminum (5052/6061)

-Most aluminum jobs—especially 5052 and 6061—cut cleanly with air plasma, but thicker plate benefits from nitrogen (N₂) to tighten the edge and reduce oxidation.
+Most aluminum jobs, especially 5052 and 6061, cut cleanly with air plasma.
+Thicker plate benefits from nitrogen (N2) to tighten the edge and reduce oxide buildup.

-Set pierce delay conservatively—aluminum’s high thermal conductivity and expansion punish over-delays with excessive hole size and spatter.
-Maintain precise torch height; verify arc voltage calibration and THC response to prevent bevel and top-edge rounding.
+Set pierce delay conservatively.
+Aluminum’s high thermal conductivity punishes over-delays with excessive hole size and spatter.

 Choosing a Power Class for Your Work Mix

 Start with your maximum routine thickness, not the occasional outlier.
-Select a system whose rated cut matches that thickness, then move one power class up to stabilize arc energy, maintain kerf geometry, and elevate cutting efficiency.
-This power selection buffer reduces dross, minimizes bevel error, and preserves travel speed.
+Pick a system whose rated cut matches that thickness, then move one power class up.
+This power selection buffer stabilizes arc energy and improves cutting efficiency.

 Piercing vs. Edge-Starting